Trial of Myanmar’s ousted leader Aung San Suu Kyi begins | The New Daily

 Pro-democracy supporters took to the streets of the main city of Yangon on Monday, some chanting “revolutionary war, we participate”, according to social media posts.

-Ms Bachelet said the junta had shown no willingness to implement a five-point consensus it agreed with the Association of Southeast Asian Nations (ASEAN) in April to halt violence and start dialogue with its opponents.
+Ms Bachelet said the junta had shown no willingness to implement a five-point consensus it agreed with the Association of South-East Asian Nations in April to halt violence and start dialogue with its opponents.

-In a press release, Myanmar’s junta-led ministry of foreign affairs rejected Ms Bachelet’s statement, questioning the accuracy and impartiality of the report.
+Myanmar’s junta-led ministry of foreign affairs has rejected Ms Bachelet’s statement, questioning the accuracy and impartiality of the report.

 “The report neither mentioned nor condemned the acts of sabotage and terrorism committed by the unlawful associations and terrorist groups as well as the sufferings and deaths of the security forces,” it said.